 While many claimants focus on the extent to which the perpetrator has gained by way of the fraud, it is important to determine whether those financial gains represent a true financial loss to the insured, as this may impact whether insurers have any liability for such amounts under an insurance policy.

-Often a limited initial quantum review of the claim in parallel with the policy response review is helpful in identifying whether there are material issues with the claim.
+Often a limited initial quantum assessment of the claim in parallel with the policy response assessment is helpful in identifying whether there are material issues with the claim.
 This can strategically help insurers early on so they can respond more fully to the claim and enhance the likelihood of recovery.

 The Type of Fraud Determines the Work of the Forensic Accountant